-Direct high frequency is a facial treatment that’s available at any esthetician’s office and is considered a timeless rejuvenating treatment for the skin.
+Direct high frequency is a facial treatment available at any esthetician’s office and is considered a timeless rejuvenating treatment for the skin.

 A high-frequency machine can be used daily as it is a very safe and non-invasive procedure with no side effects if responsible precautions are being exercised.